Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Introduction

 In this manuscript, we attempt a more careful study of the behavior of BHNS mergers close to the predicted disruption threshold.
 We fixed the mass ratio at $q=3$, close to the most likely value for GW230529.
 We consider both the SFHo equation of state (EOS) \citep{Steiner:2013ApJ...774...17S} and the DD2 EOS \citep{PhysRevC.81.015803}, in order to study neutron stars of different compactness, and fixed the neutron star mass $M_{\rm NS}=1.35M_\odot$.
 This uniquely fixed the predicted disruption limits in the FNH18 model; we then perform simulations for spins close to that limit, in order to test the reliability of the model and the behavior of BHNS mergers close to the tidal disruption limit.
-These simulations complement the many existing results with sparser sampling of the spin close to the disruption limit but better coverage of strongly disrupting systems existing in the literature (see ~\cite{10.3389/fspas.2020.00046,Kyutoku_2021,Duez:2024rnv} for recent reviews, as well as \cite{Tsao:2024tme,Izquierdo:2024rbb,Chen:2024ogz} for recently produced BHNS simulations at similar mass ratios).
-We note also that the result of ~\cite{Chen:2024ogz} indicates that our results likely translate to different neutron star masses, although only for the narrow range of masses for which keeping the compactness of the neutron star constant leaves us with neutron stars of physically acceptable radii (i.e. for high mass neutron stars, one would require simulations with significantly higher compactness in order to get realistic radii).
+These simulations complement the many existing results with sparser sampling of the spin close to the disruption limit but better coverage of strongly disrupting systems existing in the literature (see \cite{10.3389/fspas.2020.00046,Kyutoku_2021,Duez:2024rnv} for recent reviews, as well as \citep{Tsao:2024tme,Izquierdo:2024rbb,Chen:2024ogz} for recently produced BHNS simulations at similar mass ratios).
+Concurrently, Matur et al. \citep{Matur2025SpinBHNS} present an independent low–mass-ratio scan targeted to GW230529-like systems ($q = 2.6$, $M_c \simeq 1.91\,M_\odot$, where $M_c$ is the chirp mass), varying $\chi_{\rm BH}$ from 0 to 0.8 and reporting a clear spin dependence of the dynamical/fast ejecta along with a spiral wave–driven ejecta component that grows with spin.
+We note also that the result of \cite{Chen:2024ogz} indicates that our results likely translate to different neutron star masses, although only for the narrow range of masses for which keeping the compactness of the neutron star constant leaves us with neutron stars of physically acceptable radii (i.e. for high mass neutron stars, one would require simulations with significantly higher compactness in order to get realistic radii).